 Note: Placement of a student in a regular class is the first option considered by an IPRC.

-Regular Class Placements
+Regular Class Placements with Indirect Support

-The student is placed in a regular class for the entire day, and the teacher receives specialized consultative services, as required.
+The student is placed in a regular class for the entire day, and the teacher receives specialized consultative services.